udewilde/testParticeep/README.md

 To install the dependencies, run `npm i`.

-To test the project, run `nom start`.
+To test the project, run `npm start`.